What Is Service Learning?

-At Elmhurst College, the service learning webpage lists more than 60 community partners in need of student volunteers.
+At Elmhurst University, the service learning webpage lists more than 60 community partners in need of student volunteers.
 Students who wish to count this work as service learning can speak to staff about classes or independent study options so they can also engage in theoretical learning and reflection activities.

 How Do I Benefit as a Student?

 - Learn more about their relationship with the communities they engage with

 - Learn more about their capacity for serving others

 - Refine their decision-making abilities and acquire other career-related skills